tdeerenberg/Musort/README.md

 # Musort

-A Python3 program that renames all selected music/audio files in a folder with a specified naming convention
+A Python3 program that renames all selected music/audio files in a folder with a specified naming convention.
+Names are generated from the metadata (ID3) from the audio files.
+Before using this program, use a metadata editor like MusicBrainz Picard, Beets or EasyTAG to add the correct metadata to the audio files.

 ## Features

-- Rename many audio files at once
+* Rename many audio files at once
-- Rename all files in subdirectories as well (recursive)
+* Rename all files in subdirectories as well (recursive)
-- Choose the naming convention (ex. track.title.flac or artist.track.year.mp3)
+* Choose the naming convention (ex. track.title.flac or artist.track.year.mp3)
-- Give a separator for the naming of the file (ex. track.title.flac or track_title.flac)
+* Give a separator for the naming of the file (ex. track.title.flac or track_title.flac)
-- Works on all systems that can run Python
+* Works on all systems that can run Python
+* Supported audio formats
+  * MP3/MP2/MP1 (ID3 v1, v1.1, v2.2, v2.3+)
+  * Wave/RIFF
+  * OGG
+  * OPUS
+  * FLAC
+  * WMA
+  * MP4/M4A/M4B/M4R/M4V/ALAC/AAX/AAXC
+  * AIFF/AIFF-C

 ## Demo